US nurse kidnapped in Haiti speaks via video for first time since her release

 “This encouraged me a lot because I knew you were standing with me during that difficult time,” she said.
 “Thank you because it took a lot of courage for you to do that.”

-Dorsainvil also told the gang members who kidnapped her that she would care for them “without any prejudice and receive you with open arms.”
+She also told the gang members who kidnapped her that she would care for them “without any prejudice and receive you with open arms.”

 “I want you to know that I hold no grudges against you in my heart.
 That doesn’t mean that I agree with what you are doing.
 Especially what you are doing against your own Haitian brothers and sisters,” she said.
 “Even if ransom is paid and the victims are released, this particular event leaves a scar in their hearts.
 That will never go away.”